henryroman/anavueportal2/README.md

 Also, you will need to install Composer: https://getcomposer.org/doc/00-intro.md

 ## Laravel
-1. Download the project’s zip then copy and paste volt-dashboard-master folder in your projects folder.
+1. Download the project’s zip then copy and paste AnaVue-dashboard-master folder in your projects folder.
 Rename the folder to your project’s name
 2. Make sure you have Node and Composer locally installed.
 3.Run the following command in order to download all the project dependencies. `composer install`
 4. In your terminal run `npm install`